noa-no-h/cronus-1/README.md

 ## Building and Running the Electron App

-The Electron app has a streamlined build system with different options for development and production.
+The Electron app uses [Electron Builder](https://www.electron.build/) for packaging and distribution, with a streamlined build system offering different options for development and production.

 ### Development Build (Signed App Bundle)